micahscopes/Hyperspectives/README.md

 More Information
 ----------------
-There's a super good, free video series online called [Dimensions Math](http://www.dimensions-math.org/), check it out.
+There's an amazing video series online called [Dimensions Math](http://www.dimensions-math.org/), check it out as soon as possible.